jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

 ![diagram line of business application](images/diagram-line-of-business-application.png)

 In this case the application will need an API account created for the service user (or two if acting as both an HA and Promoter).
 This account will be for API use only, assigned with permissions appropriate for all organisation users and should identifiable as a service account.
+Internal system user identifiers should be passed via the `internal_user_identifier` and `internal_user_name` in POST/PUT requests to allow Street Manager to record and display who performed actions submitted from your system.
 {: .govuk-body}

 Applications should use a synchronous approach for submitting and updating items, calling the API when a user makes a significant change that would affect a work, as the user may miss an error returned by API (validation/duplicate data etc.) if updates are pushed onto a backround queue.